 Frequently Asked Questions

 Where is the planetarium located?
 The planetarium is on the second floor of the Physics/Astronomy Auditorium, room A220 at the end of the hall.
-You can find the building on a campus map here.
+You can find the building on a campus map.

-When do you offer shows for groups?
-Show are offered for groups on Fridays during the academic quarter between the hours of 10am and 1pm.
+When do you offer shows for large groups?
+Show are offered for groups on Fridays during the regular academic quarter between the hours of 10am and 1pm.
 There is a request form for group visits below.
 We do not offer regular shows for large groups during the summer.

 Do you offer shows on weekends?
 Unfortunately, we do not offer shows on weekends as campus buildings are locked on Saturdays and Sundays, making the planetarium inaccessible to volunteers and visitors.